building-energy/epc_functions/README.md

 # epc_functions
-Python functions for working with the Energy Performance Certificates dataset from Open Data Communities
+Python package for working with the Energy Performance Certificates dataset from Open Data Communities

+UNDER CONSTRUCTION